adobe/xmp-docs/XMPNamespaces/XMPDataTypes/CoreProperties.md

-# Core properties
+# XMP data types

-This page defines a collection of XMP properties that have broad applicability across domains of usage and digital file formats, along with data types that are used to represent values of these properties.
+This page defines a collection of XMP data types that are used to represent values of XMP properties

-## Basic value type
+## Basic types

 1.  ### Boolean